DA0-DA0/docs/docs/workflows/proposal-approver.md

 We can now navigate to the proposal requiring our decision as the approval DAO, and create a proposal to broadcast the decision.
 ![Advnaced Settings](/img/quickstart/proposal-approver.png)

-Alternatively, a custom msg proposal from the approval dao may be proposed to manually broadcast the decision.
+Alternatively, a custom [execute smart contract proposal](../dao-governance/actions/cosmwasm) from the approval dao may be proposed to manually broadcast the decision.
 ```json
 ## approve
 {"extension": {"msg": {"approve": {"id": <proposal-id>}}}}